imba/imba.io/content/guides/incremental.md

 #### Imports Without Vite

-In your Imba module or compiled file you can import from js files.
+In your Imba module or compiled file you can import from JavaScript files.

 ```imba
 # imba